 The recently released game Night Alone is a horror survival game developed for the PlayStation Vita and Valve’s PC service Steam.
 The object of the game is for a recently and critically wounded younger sister to find her older sister and lost dog Poro.
 Along her journey she has to put clues together to find her missing family as well as evade monsters that have recently taken over her town.

 The set of three micro teasers are only about five seconds each, but don’t let their short airtime discredit their impact on viewers.
 Each takes place in the same little girl’s bedroom.
 A bedroom you would find in any suburban neighborhood, in any city, in any town.
 Inside her room are books, a small twin bed, a school uniform, and of course a doll. …Of course there has to be a doll!
-Watch the teasers here!
+You can watch the teasers here!

 In each trailer there are small, almost unnoticeable elements that aren’t right.
 Once you do notice them they are certain to make your skin crawl.
 They are also shot with a dim filter, which makes you squint your eyes for a better view as you uncomfortably scoot closer to your screen to try and comprehend what you’re watching.
 Well played, Ichi.